viperleed/viperleed/doc/content/displacements/occdelta.rst

 ================================================

-Variations of chemical concentrations at given sites during the search must be specifed in a block starting with the
+Variations of chemical concentrations at given sites during the search must be specified in a block starting with the

 ::